Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: MISOB : MInimax SOcial Burden

 \section{\texttt{MISOB}: MInimax SOcial Burden}

-In this section, we introduce a simple yet effective iterative training procedure, \texttt{MISOB} (MInimax SOcial Burden), that empirically reduces social burden (Equation~\ref{eq:burden_eop}) without degrading predictive performance and \textit{without requiring access to sensitive group attributes during training or inference}.
+In this section, we introduce a simple yet effective iterative training procedure, \texttt{MISOB} (MInimax SOcial Burden), that empirically reduces social burden (Eqn.~\ref{eq:burden_eop}) without degrading predictive performance and \textit{without requiring access to sensitive group attributes during training or inference}.
 The method is outlined in Algorithm~\ref{alg:misob}.
-Given a pre-trained classifier (line 1)\footnote{Empirically, we observed that pretraining a base classifier to achieve reasonable accuracy prior to applying \texttt{MISOB} contributes to a more stable optimization process.}, the key idea is to incorporate social burden estimates directly into the training loop.
-At each iteration, the current classifier is used to generate predictions (line 5), from which the social burden for each instance is computed (line 6), and saved within $\mathcal{Q}$ (line 7).
-The model is then updated by minimizing a \textit{(weighted) loss function} $\ell(f(\boldsymbol{x}^i), y^i)$ (line 9), where weights are determined by the estimated burden $\phi(i, \mathcal{Q})$.
-Specifically, we propose assigning weights to instances $\boldsymbol{x}^i$ based on the following scheme:
+Given a pre-trained classifier (line 1)\footnote{Empirically, we observed that pretraining a base classifier to achieve reasonable accuracy before applying \texttt{MISOB} contributes to a more stable optimization process.}, the key idea is to incorporate social burden estimates directly into the training loop.
+At each iteration, we compute the social burden for each instance (line 5), and we save the result within $\mathcal{Q}$ (line 6).
+The model is then updated by minimizing a \textit{(weighted) loss function} $\ell(f(x^i), y^i)$ (line 8), where weights are determined by the estimated burden $\phi(i, \mathcal{Q})$.
+Specifically, we propose assigning weights to instances $x^i$ based on the following scheme:

-where $N$ is the dataset (or batch) size, $B=\sum_{j \in |\mathcal{Q}|} b_{f,g_f}^j$ is the total burden with $b_{f,g}^i = \delta(\boldsymbol{x}^i, g_f(\boldsymbol{x}^i)) \cdot \allowbreak \mathbb{I}\{ y^i=1\}$ being the burden of instance $i$, and $C$ is a hyperparameter controlling the influence of the burden term.
-Under this weighting scheme, each instance $\boldsymbol{x}^i$ is assigned a weight proportional to its contribution to the total burden across the dataset (or batch).
+where $N$ is the dataset (or batch) size, $\beta=\sum_{j \in |\mathcal{Q}|} b_{f,g_f}^j$ is the total burden with $b_{f,g}^i = \delta(x^i, g_f(x^i)) \mathds{1}\{ y^i=1\} $ being the burden of instance $i$, and $\alpha$ is a hyperparameter controlling the influence of the burden term.
+Under this weighting scheme, each instance $x^i$ is assigned a weight proportional to its contribution to the total burden across the dataset (or batch).
 In the degenerate case, where the total burden is zero, all instances are assigned equal weights.
-This reweighting scheme amplifies the influence of \textit{high-burden instances} during training, encouraging the classifier to prioritize decisions that reduce unnecessary or costly adjustments imposed on individuals under the current decision boundary.
+This reweighting scheme amplifies the influence of \textit{high-burden instances} during training, encouraging the classifier to prioritize decisions that reduce unnecessary or costly adjustments imposed on individuals under the current decision rule.